ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 Coming into the Quarterfinals without conceding a single point in their Round of 32 and Round of 16 matches, France and Japan faced each other for the second consecutive year in the World Cup in a matchup that was anything but predictable.
 The unfortunate absence of ::{ flag=FR }:: [Natsuko](https://osu.ppy.sh/users/8266817) for France leveled the head-to-head between two nations fighting to remain in the winners' bracket.

-One year earlier both teams had met in the losers' semifinals, where France won no fewer than seven points in a row after the Japanese had taken the first point of the match.
-This year Japan once again started with a point advantage by winning their [HR2](https://osu.ppy.sh/beatmapsets/2570027#fruits/5719194) pick.
-But after three consecutive points from France, which included Japan's protect, history seemed to repeat itself.
+One year earlier both teams had met in the losers' Semifinals, where France won no fewer than seven points in a row after the Japanese had taken the first point of the match.
+This year Japan once again started with a point advantage by winning their [HR2](https://osu.ppy.sh/beatmapsets/2570027#fruits/5719194) pick, but after three consecutive points from France, which included Japan's protect, history seemed to repeat itself.
 Japan's [DT2](https://osu.ppy.sh/beatmapsets/2569995#fruits/5719081) pick narrowed the gap, though France took a semi-safe two-point lead with [MX1](https://osu.ppy.sh/beatmapsets/2570009#fruits/5719120).
 At 4–2, no one could have imagined that that would be the last point won.

-Despite two back to back FCs by ::{ flag=FR }:: [Electr0o](https://osu.ppy.sh/users/9484428) on both [DT1](https://osu.ppy.sh/beatmapsets/2569994#fruits/5719078) and [HR1](https://osu.ppy.sh/beatmapsets/2569990#fruits/5719066), Japan tied the match.
-They then managed to reach matchpoint on their HR3 pick, forcing a tiebreaker should they lose the next pick.
+Despite two back-to-back FCs by ::{ flag=FR }:: [Electr0o](https://osu.ppy.sh/users/9484428) on both [DT1](https://osu.ppy.sh/beatmapsets/2569994#fruits/5719078) and [HR1](https://osu.ppy.sh/beatmapsets/2569990#fruits/5719066), Japan tied the match.
+They then managed to reach match point on their HR3 pick, forcing a tiebreaker should they lose the next pick.
 In the end, after a chaos of heart-stopping misses in the closing moments of [HD3](https://osu.ppy.sh/beatmapsets/2570058#fruits/5719264), a final banana shower tipped the balance in Japan's favour by a mere thousand points.
 Now finally one year later, with a remarkable comeback, Japan gained their revenge against the very same country that had eliminated them from the tournament in 2025.

 ### Semifinals: ::{ flag=DE }:: Germany vs. ::{ flag=BE }:: Belgium